madronalabs/madronalib/README.md

 Building
 ----------

-Madronalib is not typically meant to build on its own; it has to be built from within an application that includes Madronalib's `CMakeLists.txt` and defines the variable `ML_JUCE_HEADER_PATH` to be a path to a directory that contains a JUCE `JuceHeader.h` and `AppConfig.h`.

-Work is ongoing to remove the JUCE dependency from Madronalib.
+Madronalib is currently used alongside the JUCE library to build the Madrona Labs plugins and the Soundplane application.
+Work is ongoing to remove the JUCE dependencies.
 For building only the new code independently of JUCE, use the BUILD_NEW_ONLY option in CMake as follows:

 	mkdir build-new
 	cd build-new